 Cuisinart 5-1/2-Quart Saute Pan w/ Lid — If All Clad is out of budget (I get it; I only have 2 pieces of All Clad in my house!), Cuisinart is just fine.
 It generally runs about ¼ of the price of All Clad.
 I have a saucepan from them and although the sides are a bit thin in comparison to All Clad, it gets the job done.
 This pan is a large skillet with straight sides, which some find more versatile than a typical frying pan with curved sides; it also has a larger capacity, which is helpful when making a large stir fry.

-Solidteknics 12″ Wrought Iron Skillet — This USA-made pan cooks and seasons like cast iron at only half the weight.
+Solidteknics 10″ Wrought Iron Skillet — This USA-made pan cooks and seasons like cast iron at only half the weight.
 It’s made of heavy-metal-free USA sheet iron and caries a multi-century warranty.
 I can attest that it cooks just as well (if not better) than cast iron.
-Keep in mind that you’ll need to season it upon purchase.
-It arrives looking like stainless steel with instructions for seasoning (so, it will turn a darker color and develop a non-toxic, non-stick finish similar to cast iron).
+Keep in mind that you’ll need to keep it seasoned like cast iron.
+I also LOVE their 14 inch BIGGA skillet when I’m cooking for a large crowd.
 The same company also manufactures a nickel-free stainless steel line of cookware (called Noni), which comes at a higher price point, but if you’re in need of stainless cookware, this is a great small company to support.
 I love that all of their pans are free of rivets, which makes for super easy cleaning!